 Safety: EH&S Training and University Policies

 The UConn Environmental Health and Safety Office administers training and procedures that prevent personal injuries and maintain regulatory compliance in the areas of biological, chemical, occupational, and radiation safety.
 You can complete many of the training courses for biological, radiation, chemical, and other safety courses online.
-Visit the Environmental Health and Safety website to learn more about available training and to access their Laboratory Safety Training Checklist, which will help you determine what training you need to complete (even if you’re not employed by the university).
+Visit the Environmental Health and Safety website to learn more about available training and to access their Employee Safety Training Assessment (ESTA), which will help you determine what training you need to complete (even if you’re not employed by the university).

 The University’s Working Alone Policy states that no student is permitted to Work Alone in an Immediately Hazardous Environment.
 This policy has been developed to minimize the risk of serious injury while Working Alone with materials, equipment, or in areas that could result in serious injury or an immediate life threatening hazard.
 This policy applies to undergraduate, graduate, and post-doctoral students performing academic or research related work at the University of Connecticut Storrs, regional campuses, and the Law School.
 Students are directly responsible for adhering to all safety procedures, wearing appropriate personal protective equipment, and to being current in training requirements.

 The Stem Cell Research Oversight Committee (SCRO) ensures that research at UConn involving human stem cells is well justified and conducted ethically.
 Successful completion of online training is required of all students before they begin working with human embryonic stem cells (hESC).